-- I am working on a range of projects to do with virtual and augmented reality, including a research project on the use of virtual reality for journalism for the Tow Center and the Knight Foundation, for which a report, Virtual Reality Journalism, and a virtual reality documentary for Frontline PBS, Ebola Outbreak: A Virtual Journey.
-The documentary won a 2016 Peabody-Facebook Future of Media Award and was nominated for a 2016 Emmy Award.
+- I am working on a range of projects to do with the ethics and potential journalistic utility of virtual and augmented reality.
+This has included a report, Virtual Reality Journalism, and a VR documentary for Frontline PBS, Ebola Outbreak: A Virtual Journey, which won a 2016 Peabody-Facebook Future of Media Award and was nominated for a 2016 Emmy Award.
 This essay in the Columbia Journalism Review, Can Journalism be Virtual? explores some of the wider implications of the technology.

 - I serve on the Board of Directors of the Center for International Governance Innovation (CIGI) and on the Governing Council of the Social Sciences and Humanities Research Council (SSHRC).

 - I am a Fellow at the Public Policy Forum where I work on the state of journalism and media policy in Canada.
 I received the 2016 PPF Emerging Policy Leader award.